nunnun/push-categorised-message/draft-nakajima-webpush-problem-statement.md

 ## Non-emergency, Important notification

-Non-emergency but important notification is required to
+Non-emergency but important notification is required to real-time applications.
+Real-time application such as VoIP or telecommunication application, need to deliver the notification faster than other notification.

 # Security Consideration
 Discovery of Push Server and application is out of scope in this document.